sbwoodside/dundasvalleyorchestra.ca/concerts/index.md

 ## NEXT CONCERT

+Check back for news about the 2022-23 season.

+***

+## UPCOMING CONCERTS

+Check back for news about the 2022-23 season.

+***

+## PAST CONCERTS

+The [Dundas Valley Orchestra YouTube channel](https://www.youtube.com/channel/UCWZ8-oXO6gf_35eoGCB08Mg) has virtual and video performances.

+## Concerts of the 2021-2022 Season

 ### The Heroes Among Us

 #### Sunday, May 29, 2022 at 7pm at the Canadian Warplane Heritage Museum, 9280 Airport Rd., Mount Hope